 Why are the Parishes working together?

-The smaller parishes would like to have a say about where and how development happens in their areas, but felt they couldn’t each develop a Neighbourhood Plan on their own.
+The smaller parishes wanted to have a say about where and how development happens in their areas, but felt they couldn’t each develop a Neighbourhood Plan on their own.

 The villages look to Diss for most of their services, shops and traders and for employment and public transport.
 Diss in turn can only thrive with the support of those living in the surrounding area.
-By working together, the local community can create a plan for the whole area that will beneﬁt all of us.
+By working together, the local community has created a plan for the whole area that will beneﬁt all of us.

 What is involved?

-By having in-depth conversations with our local communities, we can provide evidence about the current issues and identify opportunities for future development, helping to improve the quality of life for all those who live, work and visit.
-By using this information and as much other relevant evidence that we can gather, we can develop policies with which all future planning applications will have to comply once the Plan is complete.
+By having in-depth conversations with our local communities, we have provided evidence about the current issues and identify opportunities for future development, helping to improve the quality of life for all those who live, work and visit.
+By using this information and as much other relevant evidence that we can gather, we have developed policies with which all future planning applications will have to comply once the Plan is approved.